Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 | Motion React (full, unoptimized) | ~46–59 KB | Import anti-patterns, no tree-shaking |

 JavaScript parse overhead matters on mobile.
-Every additional 1 KB of gzipped JavaScript adds roughly 2 ms of parse time on mid-range Android devices.
+Every additional 1 KB of gzipped JavaScript adds roughly 2 ms of parse time on mid-range Android devices, per V8 engine performance research and Chrome DevTools performance profiling guidelines.
 A 35 KB animation library costs ~70 ms of main-thread parsing before any animation runs.
-For sites targeting emerging markets or low-end devices, this budget matters.
+For sites targeting emerging markets or low-end devices, this budget directly impacts Time-to-Interactive (TTI) as defined by Google's Core Web Vitals.

 The practical recommendation: If you're already in React and need a single animation library, Motion's ~30–35 KB is reasonable.
 If you need scroll storytelling specifically, GSAP + ScrollTrigger at a similar size delivers significantly more capability.
 Motion's animate() mini is the clear winner for non-React projects or isolated lightweight animations.

 Tree-shaking discipline saves real bytes.
-Both libraries support tree-shaking, but Motion's React API is more susceptible to bloat from convenience imports.
+Both libraries support tree-shaking via ES modules and Rollup/Webpack's sideEffects configuration.
+Motion's React API is more susceptible to bloat from convenience imports.
 Always import from motion/react specifically, not the root motion package, and avoid importing unused gesture handlers or scroll utilities.
+See Motion's tree-shaking guide for optimization strategies.

 Performance Benchmarks: The Numbers That Matter #